-To assess whether cue–group association strength and correlated linguistic properties independently affect model behavior, we estimate regressions including inferred race, cued race, Flesch–Kincaid grade level, and prompt fixed effects (\S\ref{app:reg_analysis}).
-Across use cases, inferred race and readability are both highly significant predictors ($p < .001$).
-Inferred race shows consistently larger effect sizes than cued race, indicating that model behavior aligns more with the model’s own demographic inferences than with the cued information.
-Readability also has a robust, independent effect across tasks and contributes substantially to explanatory power, highlighting the influence of demographically irrelevant features on model responses.
+\paragraph{Impact on model behavior} To assess how signal strength and bundled linguistic properties relate to model responses, we estimate regressions including cued race, inferred race, Flesch–Kincaid grade level, and prompt fixed effects (\S\ref{app:reg_analysis}).
+Across use cases, inferred race and readability are both highly significant predictors.
+Inferred race shows consistently larger effect sizes than cued race, suggesting that model behavior aligns more closely with the model’s own demographic inferences than with the cued demographic attribute.
+Readability also exerts a robust, independent effect across tasks and contributes substantially to explanatory power.

-Taken together, these results show that demographic cues differ in both their association with group membership and in linguistically salient properties that independently affect model behavior, offering a partial explanation for why model responses vary across cues for the same group and, consequently, why construct validity is limited.